Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 What if I don’t have an oven-safe skillet?

 No big deal!
-If you don’t have a cast-iron skillet, simply cook the skillet chicken pot pie filling on the stovetop & transfer everything to a baking dish, top with biscuits, & cook in the oven as directed.
-It’ll be just as tasty as a cast iron skillet chicken pot pie, with just 1 extra dish.
+If you don’t have a cast-iron skillet, simply cook the skillet chicken pot pie filling on the stovetop and transfer everything to a baking dish, top with biscuits, and cook in the oven as directed.
+It’ll be just as tasty as a cast iron skillet chicken pot pie, with just one extra dish.

 Print